The Effects of Sugar Overload & Eating Too Much Sugar

-Whether you are struggling with a one-time sugar binge or are regularly eating too much sugar, the effects of sugar overload on your system can leave you feeling more sour than sweet.
+Whether you are struggling with a one-time sugar binge or are regularly eating too much sugar, the effects of sugar overload on your body can leave you feeling more sour than sweet.

 To be clear, there is nothing inherently wrong with sugar.
 In fact, the human body uses glucose, a simple type of sugar, as one of its primary sources of fuel.
 When sugar is eaten in excess, however, it can have negative effects on the body.

-Complete Care breaks down why it’s easy to overdo your sugar intake, what happens to your body when you go on a sugar binge, what happens to your body when you start eating too much sugar over long periods of time, and how to curb your sugar cravings.
+Complete Care is here to break down why it’s easy to overdo your sugar intake, what happens to your body when you go on a sugar binge, how excessive sugar consumption can affect your overall health, and what to do after eating too much sugar.

 To understand why added sugar is problematic, we need to back up a little bit and describe the two main categories of sugar: natural sugar and processed sugar.
 Natural sugar, as its name suggests, occurs naturally in foods.
 When people think of natural sugar, they typically picture fruits, but natural sugar is also found in vegetables and dairy products.

-Added sugar is sugar that is added into a food, and can be sourced from either natural or processed sugar.
+Added sugar is sugar that is added to food and can be sourced from either natural or processed sugar.
 For example, if you add either honey (a natural sugar) or agave (a processed sugar) to a recipe, both would be considered added sugars.

 The problem with added sugar